Optiminer/OptiminerZero/README.md

 ```

 There are also 'mine.sh' and 'start.bat' scripts for running it under
-Windows and Unix.
+Linux and Windows.
 Just edit the pool and user settings before running!

 <!--
 ### Secure connection